Susseratal/database/README.md

 To Do:

+        - [ ] Trying to create custom databases (conn not defined in secondary)

         - [ ] Create function to generate a database with a custom name

         - [ ] Add custom input fields etc...